basierend auf Bewertungen

 Resveratrol simulates the effect of fasting

-Cellular waste is constantly being produced as part of cell metabolism, such as errors in protein synthesis (misfolded proteins) or damaged mitochondrial parts.
-This waste is normally broken down by cellular cleaning processes, especially by the so-called autophagy, the cellular "recycling system".
-The lysosomes then dock onto these waste products, and their enzymes break this waste down into its individual components, making it recyclable.
-Lysosomes are therefore also referred to as the "stomach" of our cells.
+As part of cell metabolism, cellular waste is constantly produced, such as: Errors in protein synthesis (misfolded proteins) or damaged mitochondrial parts.
+This waste is normally broken down through cellular cleansing processes, esp.a through the so-called Autophagy, the cellular “recycling system”.
+The lysosomes then dock onto these waste products and their enzymes break down this waste into its individual components and thus make it recyclable.
+Lysosomes are therefore also called the “stomach” of our cells.

-Unfortunately, in old age, this autophagy no longer works so well, so that molecular garbage accumulates in the cells and ultimately impairs normal cell functions.
-Over the years, this cellular waste can then contribute to the relevant diseases of old age, such as diabetes, Alzheimer's or Parkinson's.
+Unfortunately, as we get older, this autophagy no longer works so well, so that molecular waste accumulates in the cells and ultimately impairs normal cell functions.
+Over the years, this cellular waste can then contribute to the relevant diseases of old age, such as: Diabetes, Alzheimer's or Parkinson's.

-One way of activating autophagy is caloric restriction (fasting).
-Because when there is a shortage of food, the body activates the enzyme "sirtuin" and thus autophagy to extract nutrients to release the "protein garbage".
-And quasi as a side effect of this nutrient extraction, misfolded proteins and defective organelles are broken down.
-This also fits well with the observation in numerous studies that caloric restriction in laboratory animals has prolonged life and counteracts aging processes.
+One way to activate autophagy is caloric restriction (fasting).
+Because when there is a lack of food, the body activates the enzyme “sirtuin” and thus autophagy to release nutrients from the “protein waste”.
+And as a side effect of this nutrient production, misfolded proteins and defective organelles are broken down.
+This also fits well with the observation in numerous studies that caloric restriction in laboratory animals has extended life and counteracts aging processes.

-The first systematic study of the beneficial effects of caloric restriction was by Clive McCay in 1937: a 33% caloric restriction in laboratory rats has a) a significant increase in maximum lifespan and b) a 50-year increase in average lifespan % causes.
+The first systematic study of the positive effects of caloric restriction dates from 1937 by Clive McCay: a 33% caloric restriction in laboratory rats has a) a significant extension of the maximum lifespan and b) an extension of the average lifespan by 50 % effected.

 Resveratrol is able to activate the sirtuin enzyme even without caloric restriction.
-In a double-blind, crossover study, overweight but otherwise healthy participants received resveratrol 150 mg/day or a placebo for one month.
+In a double-blind crossover study, overweight but otherwise healthy participants received 150 mg/day of resveratrol or a placebo for one month.
 In the resveratrol group, metabolic changes were found that also occur with caloric restriction.
-The SIRT1 was activated, the fat content of the muscle cells increased (where the fat was then burned), while the fat in the liver decreased; the mitochondria in the muscle cells were more active and blood sugar levels fell, as did systolic blood pressure, blood lipid levels and inflammation levels (see https://pubmed.ncbi.nlm.nih.gov/22055504/ ).
+The SIRT1 was activated, the fat content of the muscle cells increased (where the fat was then burned), while the fat in the liver decreased; The mitochondria in the muscle cells were more active and the blood sugar level fell, as did systolic blood pressure, blood lipid levels and inflammation levels (cf. https://pubmed.ncbi.nlm.nih.gov/22055504/ ).

-This basic principle seems to be the reason for numerous positive health effects of resveratrol, which are already well documented by studies.
+This basic principle seems to be the cause of numerous positive health effects of resveratrol, which have already been well proven in studies.

-• Resveratrol in Alzheimer's Prevention: In a study of approximately 1 year duration, patients with moderate Alzheimer's disease received 0.5 g/day resveratrol; the dose was gradually increased to 2 g (see https://pubmed.ncbi.nlm.nih.gov/26362286/ ).
-It was shown that resveratrol can have an activating effect on the brain, e.g. B. Reduced inflammatory processes in the CNS (central nervous system) and improved blood circulation in the brain.
-In type 2 diabetes patients, 75 mg of resveratrol per week is already sufficient to noticeably improve cognitive performance and the blood supply to the brain (see https://pubmed.ncbi.nlm.nihgov/27420093/ ).
-In another study, the administration of 250-500 mg per day in healthy volunteers led to improved blood flow to the brain (see https://pubmed.ncbi.nlm.nih.gov/20357044/ ).
-With the administration of 250 mg resveratrol plus 20 mg piperine on three days, a significant increase in the hemoglobin value was found (anemia is a relevant risk of dementia) (cf. https://pubmed.ncbi.nlm.nih.gov/24804871/ ).
+• Resveratrol in Alzheimer's prevention: In a study on approx. For 1 year, patients with moderate Alzheimer's disease received 0.5 g/day resveratrol; the dose was gradually increased to 2 g (cf. https://pubmed.ncbi.nlm.nih.gov/26362286/ ).
+It was shown that resveratrol can have an activating effect on the brain, e.g. b Reduces inflammatory processes in the CNS (central nervous system) and improves blood circulation in the brain.
+In type 2 diabetes patients, 75 mg of resveratrol per week was enough to noticeably improve cognitive performance and blood supply to the brain (cf. https://pubmed.ncbi.nlm.nih.gov/27420093/ ).
+In another study, administration of 250-500 mg per day in healthy subjects led to improved blood flow to the brain (cf. https://pubmed.ncbi.nlm.nih.gov/20357044/ ).
+When 250 mg resveratrol plus 20 mg piperine was administered on three days, a significant increase in the hemoglobin value was found (anemia is a relevant dementia risk) (cf. https://pubmed.ncbi.nlm.nih.gov/24804871/ ).

-• Resveratrol in cancer prevention: here, too, it is autophagy activated by resveratrol that can reduce certain markers involved in cancer development, such as insulin-like growth factor (IGF) or the IGF-binding protein.
-The following review from 2021 (cf. https://pubmed.ncbi.nlm.nih.gov/34101276/ ) describes how resveratrol, among other things, stimulates the release of anti-cancer messenger substances such as IFN -γ and TNF-α triggers and also inhibits the release of TGF-β (can promote cancer growth).
+• Resveratrol in cancer prevention: Here too, it is the autophagy activated by resveratrol that determines certain markers involved in the development of cancer, such as: can lower insulin-like growth factor (IGF) or IGF-binding protein.
+In the following review from 2021 (cf. https://pubmed.ncbi.nlm.nih.gov/34101276/ ) describes how resveratrol u.a triggers the release of anti-cancer messengers such as IFN-γ and TNF-α and also inhibits the release of TGF-β (can promote cancer growth).
 It also shows how resveratrol can stimulate T helper cells and macrophages so that they can target cancer cells more effectively.
-Finally, resveratrol makes cancer cells more sensitive to the immune system's apoptosis (“cell suicide”) signals.
+Finally, resveratrol makes cancer cells more sensitive to the immune system’s apoptosis (“cell suicide”) signals.

-• Resveratrol in diabetes mellitus: Resveratrol is often used in diabetes mellitus because it is said to improve vascular function, increase fat breakdown in the liver and reduce oxidative stress, which in turn leads to an improvement in insulin sensitivity (see https://pubmed.ncbi.nlm.nih.gov/20181810/ and https://pubmed.ncbi.nlm.nih.gov/21385509/).
-In another study, ten overweight participants were administered 1-2 g resveratrol per day for four weeks - with the result that insulin sensitivity has improved and better blood sugar values after meals (postprandial blood sugar) could be determined (see ). https://pubmed.ncbi.nlm.nih.gov/22219517/ ).
+• Resveratrol in diabetes mellitus: Resveratrol is often used in diabetes mellitus because it is said to improve vascular functions, increase fat breakdown in the liver and reduce oxidative stress, which in turn leads to an improvement in insulin sensitivity (cf. https://pubmed.ncbi.nlm.nih.gov/20181810/ and https://pubmed.ncbi.nlm.nih.gov/21385509/).
+In another study, ten overweight participants were given 1-2 g of resveratrol per day over four weeks - with the result that insulin sensitivity improved and better blood sugar levels after meals (postprandial blood sugar) were also found (cf. https://pubmed.ncbi.nlm.nih.gov/22219517/ ).

-• Resveratrol as protection for the nerves: In a study from 2017 (cf. https://pubmed.ncbi.nlm.nih.gov/28329051/ ), it could be shown that Resveratrol can protect muscles and synapses from the negative effects of aging.
+• Resveratrol as protection for the nerves: In a study from 2017 (cf. https://pubmed.ncbi.nlm.nih.gov/28329051/ ), it has been shown that resveratrol can protect the muscles and synapses from the negative effects of the aging process.

-• Resveratrol for healthy bones: A randomized, double-blind, placebo-controlled study from 2014 concluded that resveratrol can increase bone density (see https://pubmed.ncbi.nlm .nih.gov/25322274/ ).
-66 male volunteers, all of whom suffered from obesity, dyslipidemia, blood sugar disorders and high blood pressure, were given a) 1000 mg, b) 150 mg resveratrol or c) a placebo for four months - with the result that the bone density in the 1000- mg group had increased significantly in the lumbar region compared to the placebo group.
+• Resveratrol for healthy bones: A randomized, placebo-controlled, double-blind study from 2014 concluded that resveratrol can increase bone density (cf. https://pubmed.ncbi.nlm.nih.gov/25322274/ ).
+66 male test subjects, all of whom suffered from obesity, lipid metabolism disorders, blood sugar disorders and high blood pressure, were administered a) 1000 mg, b) 150 mg resveratrol or c) a placebo over four 4 months - with the result that the bone density was in the 1000- mg group had significantly increased in the lumbar region compared to the placebo group.

 your shopping basket